-In this age of information, it’s important for businesses to store their data for use in their strategies and decision-making processes.
-Whether leads, transactions, or employee information, the data has to be secure, and should be managed and retrieved easily.
+In this age of information, businesses need to store their data for use in their strategies and decision-making processes.
+Whether leads, transactions, or employee information, the data must be secure and managed and retrieved easily.
 With streamlined data, businesses can ensure processes run efficiently.
 And when processes run efficiently, the business is more productive and profitable.

 We’ve shortlisted 12 of what we think is the best.
 You’ll find the results below: